 Breville Oracle and 9′

-The dual-boiler 900XL has been something of a sleeper hit in the prosumer espresso market, with its combination of advanced technology like PID temperature control and programmable pre-infusion with a consumer friendly form-factor and $1,200 price tag.
+The dual-boiler 900XL has been something of a sleeper hit in the prosumer espresso market, with its combination of advanced technology like PID temperature control and programmable pre-infusion with a consumer-friendly form-factor and $1,200 price tag.
 Breville is updating this machine in two important directions with two new machines: The Oracle, which pairs the 900XL’s internals with innovative automatic milk-frothing and coffee grinding/dosing/tamping systems, and the pro-focused 9′, an experimental machine that adds a rotary vane pump to the 900XL.

 The integrated burr grinder used in the Oracle is a system somewhat similar to the La Marzocco Swift grinder, in that it delivers a super-consistently dosed puck into the portafilter at the push of a button, with no grooming or tamping involved.
 Adjusting the dose takes some hobbyist level tinkering, but the grind is infinitely adjustable; there is an LCD grind level readout for easy use, and Breville tries to make those numbers as consistent as possible between machines.
 I didn’t have tons of time to test, but when I did pull a shot, the extraction seemed even and the puck had no cracking or pitting—probably thanks in part to the machine’s gentle pre-infusion.
-The espresso system also has the full compliment of cutting edge features like adjustable prre-infusion force/length and volumetric shot cut-offs, and adds the ability to descale the boiler.
+The espresso system also has the full complement of cutting edge features like adjustable pre-infusion force/length and volumetric shot cut-offs and adds the ability to descale the boiler.

 The automated steam wand is maybe even more impressive.
-It uses a built-in thermo-probe to steam milk to a temperature you set, and texturizes the milk by injecting air into the steam flow, letting you adjust your desired level of foam.
+It uses a built-in thermo-probe to steam milk to a temperature you set and texturizes the milk by injecting air into the steam flow, letting you adjust your desired level of foam.
 The milk it creates is scarily good – not as good as the best baristas, but definitely better micro-foam than I’ve been served at many specialty coffee bars.
 The wand can also be used manually, though the spray pattern and pressure made it harder to use than a standard wand.

 Most impressive of all, the Oracle costs $2,000 which puts it squarely in the price range of many potential home users, while requiring radically less practice or fuss than a more traditional machine.

 Breville referred to the 9‘ are a “skunkworks project” from their lead engineer, and were coy about whether or not the machine would someday be made available to the public.
 I really hope they decide to do so, because while Breville is already an excellent choice for espresso catering and other lighter-duty commercial applications, and the addition of a rotary vane pump and descalability to the machine would really make it just about everything you could ask for in a light-duty espresso machine.
-Oh and the matte-black color scheme I saw was eleganza indeed.

 Nuova Simonelli Mythos Grinder Update